Obama backs shale gas drilling

 Obama strongly defended his record in investing in renewable energy.

-The high profile collapse of solar-panel maker Solyndra last year - after the company received $535 million in loan aid from the administration - led critics to argue that government should not be in the business of backing energy companies.
+The high profile collapse of solar-panel maker Solyndra last year - after the company received $535 million (342 million pounds) in loan aid from the administration - led critics to argue that government should not be in the business of backing energy companies.

 "Some technologies don't pan out; some companies fail," Obama said.
 "But I will not walk away from the promise of clean energy ...
 I will not cede the wind or solar or battery industry to China or Germany because we refuse to make the same commitment here."